-Locating shows, playlists and groups in Multiplay
+4.4.3 Locating page lists, playlists and groups in Multiplay

-The first tab in the Show pane represents the show (e.g. MyShow), while the other tabs represent the playlists that are hosted by the show (e.g. MyVidWall),
+The first tab in the Show pane represents the page list (1), while the other tabs represent the playlists that are hosted by the show (2).

-Each tab contains Groups (e.g. MyGroup1, MyGroup2), and each group contains the elements for a story.
+Each tab contains Groups (3), and each group contains the media elements for a story.
 When you select a group, the related media elements are loaded into the Media Column.